Understanding Fact Recall in Language Models: Why Two-Stage Training Encourages Memorization but Mixed Training Teaches

+\textbf{Experimental Setup.} To avoid interference from pre-existing factual knowledge in LMs, we constructed synthetic BIO and QA datasets~\citep{pmlr-v235-allen-zhu24a}, both covering the same 10k unique individuals and the same six attributes (e.g., birth date, job; see Appendix~\ref{appendix:data_preparation} for details).
+In the BIO format, the six attributes are organized into a fixed-order six-sentence biographical entry for each individual.
+In the QA format, each attribute is queried independently.
+For the QA dataset, 5k individuals form the \textit{in-distribution} set used for training, while the remaining 5k form the held-out \textit{out-of-distribution} set for evaluation.

-\textbf{Experimental Findings}.
-We investigate two fine-tuning strategies differing in training order: (1) \textit{Two-Stage Training.} We first fine-tune the pre-trained LM on the BIO dataset alone, allowing it to memorize the biographical statements.
-We then fine-tune this model on the QA in-distribution dataset to adapt it to the question–answer format.
+We compare two fine-tuning strategies: (1) \textit{Two-Stage Training.} We first fine-tune the pre-trained LM on the entire BIO dataset alone, allowing it to store each individual attributes.
+We then fine-tune this model on the QA in-distribution dataset to adapt it to the query.
 The result is a \textit{Stage-tuned} model.
-(2) \textit{Mixed Training.} We fine-tune the pre-trained LM on a mixed dataset containing all BIO statements combined with the QA in-distribution examples.
-BIO and QA examples are randomly shuffled into training batches.
-The resulting model is referred to as the \textit{Mix-tuned} model.
-See Appendix~\ref{appendix:bioqa_finetuning} for detailed fine-tuning procedures.
-After training, we evaluate the Stage-tuned and Mix-tuned models on the QA out-of-distribution data.
-We report exact match accuracy as the evaluation metric, treating the input prefix as the prompt and evaluating the predicted attribute span.
-Figure~\ref{fig:LLM_10000_result} (a) summarizes the performance.
-The Mix-tuned model outperforms the Stage-tuned model by over 38 points in accuracy, demonstrating superior generalization.
-Figure~\ref{fig:finetuned_llm_performance} in Appendix~\ref{appendix:bioqa_finetuning} further confirms that both models successfully store BIO statements and adapt to QA in-distribution, indicating that the performance gap lies in extracting underlying knowledge.
-These results indicate that two-stage training encourages rote memorization, while mixed tuning teaches knowledge.
-In the following section, we investigate the internal differences between fine-tuned models that account for this performance gap.
+(2) \textit{Mixed Training.} We fine-tune on a mixed dataset containing all BIO statements and QA in-distribution examples, randomly shuffled into training batches.
+The resulting model is the \textit{Mix-tuned} model.
+We analyze three decoder-only LMs based on the Transformer architecture: Llama-3.2 (3B)~\citep{llama2024}, Pythia (2.8B)~\citep{pmlr-v202-biderman23a}, and Qwen-3 (4B)~\citep{qwen3technicalreport}.
+See Appendix~\ref{appendix:bioqa_finetuning} for fine-tuning procedures.
+All results are averaged over 3 seeds, with error bars showing standard deviation.